 A gastric cancer diagnosis is done in the following ways:

--Upper Endoscopy – A tube with a tiny camera is passed through your oesophagus into your stomach.
-Your doctor examines gastric cancer stages and symptoms through this.
+- Upper Endoscopy – A tube with a tiny camera is passed through your

 Based on the stages of gastric cancer and your gastric cancer screening tests, your doctor may recommend the following gastric cancer treatment protocols to you:

-X-rays and proton radiations are used to kill cancer cells in the stomach.
-You lie on a table, and a high-powered beam travels through your stomach to shrink tumours before surgery.
+- Radiation Therapy: X-rays and proton radiations are used to kill cancer cells in the stomach.
+You lie on a table, and a high-powered beam travels through your stomach to shrink

-This is used for treating rare types of gastric cancer and is used in conjunction with immunotherapy treatment.
+- Targeted Drug Therapy: This is used for treating rare types of gastric cancer and is used in conjunction with

 Palliative care is implemented ingastric cancer care at home and caters to patients who seek psychological and nutritional support.
 Adjusting to lifestyle changes are made easier as our team of doctors, and nurses for gastric cancer tend to your needs from the comfort of your home by providing nursing and medical therapy services.